Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/ldap/ConfigureLDAP2.md

 tags: "LDAP directory authentication configuration member" -->

-## Overview
-A LDAP Directory is a collection of users and groups.
-LDAP (Lightweight Directory Access Protocol) is an Internet protocol that web applications can use to look up those users and groups from the LDAP server.
-Contrast provides integration with many different types of LDAP servers including:
+Contrast provides integration with many types of LDAP (Lightweight Directory Access Protocol) servers.
+LDAP is an Internet protocol which web applications can use to look up users or groups listed on an LDAP directory server.
+Supported LDAP server types include:

 * OpenLDAP
 * OpenDS
 * ApacheDS